best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 As we'll demonstrate below, collecting flexible parts of our code together makes it easier for others to update them.

 When splitting our data and using our model to make predictions, we've provided some parameters to the functions that we have used to perform these tasks.
-Eventually, we might reuse some of these parameters elsewhere in our script (e.g. the random seed) and we are likely to adjust these parameters between runs of our analysis.
+Eventually, we might reuse some of these parameters elsewhere in our script (e.g., the random seed) and we are likely to adjust these parameters between runs of our analysis.
 To make it easier to adjust these consistently throughout our script, we should store them in variables.
 We should also store these variables with any other parameters and options, so that it's easy to identify where they should be adjusted.